 I want to believe that dentists are ready for new ideas.
-Many feel isolated and exhausted from the constant fragmenting imposed by hygiene checks and multiple operatories.
-Yet, it is this ‘busy-ness’ that keeps them, us, away from the healing new ideas, increasingly disconnected from our higher purpose, from the work that is calling us.
+Before COVID-19 many already felt isolated and exhausted from the constant fragmenting imposed by hygiene checks and multiple operatories.
+This ‘busy-ness’ has kept them, us, you, away from exploring healing new ideas.

-Our current health care system is dying.
-It is dying because it was a fraud to begin with: it never was a health system.
+Our current health care system was already limping before SARS CoV2 attacked.
+It was limping because it was a fraud to begin with: it never was a health system.
 Rather, it is a disease management system.
-With the never ending fire-drill that defines the life in a dental office, Dentistry is on a parallel track that concerns many of us.
-No one has a clear vision of what the new system should look like.
-Conditions of health care have eroded because we all forgot to pay attention.
+Oral health care is on a parallel track that concerns many of us.
+A fee for service model designed around managing disease.
+Yet few have a clear vision of what a new system should look like.
+Conditions of health care have eroded because we all have been too busy to pay attention.

 LEADERSHIP FOR CHANGE STARTS WITH IMAGINING A NEW REALITY.

 But now that COVID-19 has strewn rocks in our path, we have been forced to come to a full stop.
 There is no better time than now to think deeply of what we need to let go of, what we need to welcome, in order to shape our future.
 There is no better time than now to connect with physicians, nurses, educators, administrators and facilitators, to share a vision for a new and better system, a system in which the mouth is no longer separate from the rest of the body.
 Leadership for change starts with imagining a new reality.